SuvidhiBanthia/DataAgent/readme.md

 *   Python 3.x

 *   Install required libraries: pip install -r requirements.txt

+*   Generate a HuggingFace API key and place it in the transformations.py file

 ### **4.2 Running the Script**